 Among the announcements made at the event was that Thomas Fansler, who had headed Trimble’s transportation mobility unit (previously known as PeopleNet) had been chosen to head Trimble’s data and analytics efforts as the company’s chief technology and data officer.
 The move was in response to the increasing importance of data analytics in the industry, Berglund said.
 He also announced that James Langley, who joined the company in April, had been named senior vice president of Trimble’s transportation unit.
 He was most recently president of Dart Systems, and during his 25-year transportation career has held positions with UPS, J.B.
 Hunt, U.S. Express, as well as five years with TMW.

 Following on the data theme, Langley said that for trucking companies, the more data you have about various problems, the easier it is solve those problems.
 “We have more access to data than anybody else,” he said.

-Fansler added that three keys to handling that data were advanced analytics, data democratization and privacy.
-“We are looking at how to best use data analytics and machine learning,” he said, to help planner make better decisions.
-Also, that data needs to be available to the people within the fleet that need – that he says is the “heart of data democratization.”
+Fansler added that three keys to handling that data were advanced analytics, data democratization, and privacy.
+“We are looking at how to best use data analytics and machine learning,” he said, to help planners make better decisions.
+Also, that data needs to be available to the people within the fleet that need it – which he says is the “heart of data democratization.”
 He talked about Trimble’s new platform that allows carriers to connect and manage data, which he termed “the ultimate self-service data.”
-At the same he said the company views data privacy as a very important part of the mix.
+At the same, he said, the company views data privacy as a very important part of the mix.
 While fleets want their data available, there must be controls on who has access and when they have access to that data.